 Over 100 million Americans may be affected by the latest data breach.
 Here’s what you need to do.

 On Monday, Capital One accounts that they were working with federal law enforcement after a hacker stole the personal data of over 1 million customers.
 The suspect, Paige Thompson, has already been taken into custody by the FBI.
-Given that Capital One is one of the leading credit card issuers in the U.S., there’s a fair chance that your data may have compromised as part of this latest credit card data breach.
+Given that Capital One is one of the leading credit card issuers in the U.S., there’s a fair chance that your data may have been compromised as part of this latest credit card data breach.
 Here’s what you need to know…

 What data was compromised and for which customers?